DUCS-DS/lab2-DolphinSBay/README.md

 #### Critique

-I would use the function **search** (defined above) in real life because COMPLETE OR DELETE THIS SENTENCE.
+I would use the function **search** (defined above) in real life because because it efficiently searches for a key in a sorted list using binary search, which is optimal for large datasets where performance is important.

-I would not use the function **search** in real life because OR COMPLETE OR DELETE THIS SENTENCE.
+I would not use the function **search** in real life because because it requires the list to be sorted and relies on the monotonic property, which might not always be the case for every dataset you encounter.

+# Jan Dueppe